com-480-data-visualization/project-2024-group-era/README.md

 **Visualization Content and Features**

+For the visual part of our project, we intend to incorporate several features designed to raise awareness about endangered animals:

 1. **3D navigable globe:** A visualization showcasing the global distribution of conservation-challenged animals, offering users a comprehensive understanding of their spread and hotspots.
-2. **Species Profiles:** Detailed profiles for each species, including information on appearance, population, habitats, threats and conservation measures.
+2. **Species Profiles:** Detailed profiles for each species, including information on appearance, population, habitats, threats, and conservation measures.
 3. **Educational Content:** Curated educational videos that highlight the importance of conservation efforts and inspire viewers to contribute to these causes.
-4. **Interactive Features:** We plan to integrate the following interactive element to further engage users:
+4. **Interactive Feature:** We plan to integrate the following interactive element to further engage users:

   - **EcoSurvival Game:** A game where participants match conservation-challenged animals with their ideal ecological requirements, encompassing food, habitats, and more.
 High scorers will be awarded a certificate of achievement, fostering learning through engaging gameplay.

-<a id="1">[1]</a> Sisk, T. D., Launer, A. E., Switky, K. R., & Ehrlich, P. R. (1994).
-Identifying extinction threats.
-BioScience, 44(9), 592-604.

 ### Exploratory Data Analysis